i3omar/LLM-Integration-Data/README.md

 ## Main Project
 For more details about the ForestQB project, please refer to the [ForestQB main repository](https://github.com/i3omar/ForestQB).

+## Automatic Structural Evaluation

+For a detailed explanation of how to use and implement the Automatic Structural Evaluation methodology featured in our research, please refer to the comprehensive guide in [STRUCTURAL_EVALUATION.md](STRUCTURAL_EVALUATION.md).
+This document provides an in-depth description of the evaluation metrics, usage examples, and implementation steps.

 ## Contents

 ### 1. [Dataset](./Dataset/README.md)